-Well, those little trinkets can add up and quick.
+Well, those little trinkets can add up and quickly.
 Especially when your kids get older and every trinket they seem to want needs plugged in or at the very least….batteries.

 The biggest problem is, I love stockings.

-I love wrapping each and every item in there and then watching the recipients open them all laughing at some and yes rolling their eyes at others.
+I enjoy wrapping each and every item in there (no matter what it is) and then watching the recipients open them all laughing at some and yes, rolling their eyes at others.

 I remember the first year I did a stocking for my dad.
 He was so touched to see I put in is favorite pencils (perfect for his crosswords), his favorite candies, and even a few silly gifts picked out just for him.
-He was surprised to see so many of his favorite things.
+He was surprised to see so many of his favorite things and even though those gifts were small they meant quite a lot.
 When you know someone, a stocking is an easy gift to give.